The Value Of Creativity

 Hypnagogia is the transitional period between wakefulness and sleep.
 It’s a powerful time for creative insight.

 We actually experience REM like sleep states right before real sleep and can enter a lucid dreaming type state.
-I have also learned that there is extrinsic and intrinsic thought.
-Extrinsic thought is all about reason and logic where neurons fire with other neurons that are close by.
-However intrinsic thought is all about feelings and intuition where neurons fire with distant neurons in the nether regions of the brain.
+I have also learned there is extrinsic and intrinsic thought.
+Extrinsic thought is reason and logic where neurons fire with other neurons that are close by.
+However intrinsic thought is feelings and intuition where neurons fire with distant neurons in the nether regions of the brain.
 Intrinsic thought is achieved during sleep and the twilight zone between awakeness and sleep.
 The twilight zone is a blend of theta and alpha brain waves.
 So next time you can’t sleep at night, try asking yourself questions.

 How Sleep Literally Cleans The Brain; Likewise Important For Creativity